ytyulkinaxway/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_overview.md

 ## Kerberos SPNEGO authentication

 Kerberos authentication based on Simple and Protected Negotiation Protocol (SPNEGO) over HTTP refers to the use of the HTTP negotiate protocol to perform Kerberos authentication at the transport layer between a client and a service.
 The tokens required for the authentication are transmitted in HTTP headers.
 The SPNEGO specification suggests using SSL/TLS to provide confidentiality with the authentication mechanism.
-For more details on SPNEGO, see [SPNEGO-based Kerberos and NTLM HTTP Authentication](http://tools.ietf.org/html/rfc4559).
+For more information on SPNEGO, see [SPNEGO-based Kerberos and NTLM HTTP Authentication](http://tools.ietf.org/html/rfc4559).

 ## Kerberos use cases